 Setting aside for a moment this latter claim, it is fair to say that none of the other ones, so far, has gathered enough consensus to be considered more than a tentative hint.
 The crucial points of criticism often have to do with the assumptions made for the astrophysical background (which can, at this stage of significance, mimic a DM signal) or the lack of independent confirmations of the same signal in other channels or in other locations.

 In this respect there are two strings of papers that illustrate well the difficulty of the analyses and of the debate. (i) The claim in~\cite{Hooper:2010mq} in favor of light ($\mathcal{O}$(10) GeV) DM annihilations at the GC has been questioned in~\cite{Abazajian:2010zy,Boyarsky:2010dr}, which essentially affirm that known astrophysical sources (e.g. millisecond pulsars, MSP) can explain it away.
 But it has then been re-claimed in~\cite{Hooper:2011ti,Hooper:2012ft}, saying that those sources are too few, too point-like, too dim or too soft to produce the emission.
-The latest installment consists of~\cite{Abazajian:2012pn}, which reaffirms the MSP hypothesis while entertaining the DM one as well. (ii) The claim in~\cite{Han:2012au} of DM annihilations in the Virgo cluster has been refuted by an extended set of authors in~\cite{Han:2012uw}.
-The latter found that, removing previously-unaccounted-for astrophysical point sources, the evidence in~\cite{Han:2012au} evaporates and actually one can impose stringent bounds (possibly the most stringent ones) using the very same Virgo cluster observation.
+The latest installment consists of~\cite{Abazajian:2012pn}, which reaffirms the MSP hypothesis while entertaining the DM one as well. (ii) The claim in~\cite{Han:2012au} of DM annihilations in the Virgo cluster has been refuted first in~\cite{MaciasRamirez:2012mk} and then by an extended set of authors of the original paper in~\cite{Han:2012uw}.
+In particular, the latter found that, removing previously-unaccounted-for astrophysical point sources, the evidence in~\cite{Han:2012au} evaporates and actually one can impose stringent bounds (possibly the most stringent ones) using the very same Virgo cluster observation.